 No problem!
 These five herbs and plants are some of the easiest to grow and maintain and all do well in small pots on a light-filled window sill.
 These are our favourite herbs and plants to grow indoors because they are the most useful in the kitchen, super low-maintenance to take care of and some of the best tasting herbs out there.

-Discover our five easy to grow indoor herbs and plants today.
+Read on to discover our five easy to grow indoor herbs and plants today.

 If you have not tried gardening before or only have a small space to play with indoors, it can be difficult to know what to try and what will work the best.